 In the later 1890’s Tsiolkovsky started studying the motion of jet machines and developed formulas on speed, fuel impulses and masses.
 His article “Investigation of Outer Space Rocket Devices” was published in 1903 and in it he was able to prove that rockets could perform space flight.
 Since the brilliant engineer was way ahead of his time, his papers were often not taken seriously at first, which disappointed him.

 Still, he was honored for his work in his later lifetime and received a lifetime pension by the government.
 It is known that Tsiolkovsky’s theories were quite impractical which may have been the cause of his limited experimentation budget which he had to pay for himself.
 However, later scientists like Wernher von Braun were highly influenced by Tsiolkovsky.

-At yovisto you may enjoy a lecture by Sergei Krikalevson on the past 50 years of Russian space programs and some future prospects.
+At yovisto academic video search you may enjoy a lecture by Sergei Krikalevson on the past 50 years of Russian space programs and some future prospects.

 References and Further Reading:

 - Yuri Gagarin – The First Man in Space, SciHi Blog

 - Venera 3 and the Soviet Venera Space Probe Program, SciHi Blog

 - The Sputnik Shock , SciHi Blog